 Four Seasons Anguilla is the island's first large-scale luxury brand resort.
 Sophisticated.
 Elegant.
 Refined.
 And, with exceptional service.
 This is the Four Seasons experience, Anguilla-style.
 Four Seasons Anguilla is also the island's largest hotel.
 It touches both the largest and beautiful Meads and the more secluded and tranquil Barnes Bay, with over 180 rooms, 3 restaurants and 3 pools.

 Quintessence Hotel introduces a brand new level of luxury to Anguilla.
 A boutique property with nine opulent suites, this grand topical mansion is a first of its kind and the island's only Relais & Châteaux.

-Frangipani Beach Club, the "Hollywood-Anguilla Hotel," this boutique resort delivers a unique style, Its smaller scale and special style, not to mention the immediate proximity to Straw Hat Restaurant (breakfast, lunch and supper are all superb) may fit your desires perfectly.
+Frangipani Beach Club, the "Hollywood-Anguilla Hotel," this family-run boutique resort has a special, intimate style.
+With excellent amenities, too, and its immediate proximity to Meads Bay and Straw Hat Restaurant (breakfast, lunch and supper are all superb), it may fit your desires perfectly.

 Zemi Beach House, Shoal Bay East's first and only luxury Anguilla resort.
 Blending contemporary-cool with Caribbean-warmth and with a concept that embraces Anguilla's ancient heritage, Zemi Beach House has a thoughtful concept and delivers a five-star luxury experience.

 The Manoah Boutique Hotel brings 31 Caribbean-chic rooms to Shoal Bay East.
 With striking blue views and easy beach access (it offers beachfront rooms and rooms with a view - which are only 30 seconds to the beach), it is an excellent option on the sands of one of Anguilla's best beaches.
 Rates are more competitive than other luxury Anguilla hotels.